pygfx/pygfx/docs/transparency.rst

 The renderer sorts objects based on the following factors:

 * The ``object.render_group``.
-* The ``material.mix_config['transparent_pass']``.
+* The ``material.alpha_config['pass']`` TODO: what's the final name of this field?
 * The ``object.render_order``.
 * The object's distance to the camera.
-The order is front to back for objects that write depth (to reduce overdraw), and back-to-front otherwise (to get correct blending).
+The order is front to back in the opaque-pass, and back-to-front in the transparency-pass (to get correct blending).
 Weighted objects are not sorted.

 Even with this sorting, objects can still intersect other objects (and themselves).
 To prevent drawing the (parts of) objects that are occluded by other objects, a depth buffer is used.